-Madlock began his career with the Texas Rangers, which was brief as he was traded to the Chicago Cubs after his rookie year.
+Madlock began his career with the Texas Rangers, but it was brief, as he was traded to the Chicago Cubs after his rookie year.
 The infielder would show his batting skill quickly as he led the National League in Batting Average in both 1975 and 1976, and that was in the midst of a five-year run of .300 years spent with the Cubs and San Francisco.

 Madlock would accumulate 2,008 Hits with a .305 Batting Average, 163 Home Runs, and 174 Stolen Bases.